SamJacobsen/Unpack_BND/README.md

 # Usage
 Simply drag and drop supported files onto unpack.bat

-New directory will be created in original file path
+New directory will be created in original file path.